FlutterFlow/flutterflow-documentation/docs/ff-concepts/adding-customization/common-examples.md

 - **Modifying a List in AppState Using Helper Functions**

 The `FFAppState` class offers a variety of helper functions to easily manage list variables in AppState.
 For a detailed overview of this generated class, check out **[this guide](../../generated-code/ff-app-state.md#managing-appstatelist)**.
-Here’s some examples of how to use these helper functions to modify an AppState list variable:
+Here are some examples of how to use these helper functions to modify an AppState list variable:

 ```js
 Future addLocation(LatLng value) async {